Norfolk-based Sailor Saves Lives during Evening Run

-NORFOLK, Va. – Lt.
-John Miller is credited with saving two lives while on an evening run near his residence.
-He is assigned to Navy Warfare Development Command, Naval Station Norfolk.
-(U.S. Navy photos by Ian Delossantos, NWDC/Released)
+NORFOLK, Va. – An evening run turned into a lifesaving event on June 9 thanks to Lt.
+John Miller, who is assigned to Navy Warfare Development Command, Naval Station Norfolk.

+At 6 p.m. on June 9, Miller was running near the cruise ship Spirit of Norfolk, along the Elizabeth River Trail, when he rounded a corner and saw a man with a child in a wheelchair on the edge of the seawall.

+“I turned the corner and proceeded north,” Miller said.
+“I was about 10-15 yards along the length of the cruise ship when I heard a splash.
+I turned and the man and the child were gone, leaving the empty wheelchair.
+I sprinted back to the edge and initially saw only the man, who appeared to be floundering.”

 |Date Taken: